nagyistge/IcyNet.eu/README.md

 # IcyNet.eu
-Icy Network Primary Web Application - Authentication and News - Coming Soon
+Icy Network Primary Web Application - Authentication and News

 ## About Icy Network
 Icy Network is a community network aimed at anyone who likes friendly discussions and playing multiplayer games, such as Minecraft.